Scott’s Run Nature Preserve: An Easy Waterfall Hike in McLean, Virginia

 It’s easy to create a 3.3-mile loop hike that goes all the way around the perimeter of Scott’s Run Nature Preserve.

-It doesn’t matter which way you go on the loop, but I opted for a clockwise hike in order to enjoy the waterfall early and the quiet of the forest late.
+It doesn’t matter which way you start on the loop, but I opted for a clockwise hike in order to enjoy the waterfall early and the quiet of the forest late.

-From the main parking lot on Georgetown Pike, begin the hike from the back of the lot where you see a barrier to keep cars from proceeding on the path.
+From the nature preserve parking area on Georgetown Pike, begin the hike from the back of the lot where you see a barrier to keep out vehicles.

 You’ll pass a kiosk on the left with a park map (snap a photo) and a map that shows segments of the light blue-blazed Potomac Heritage Trail.